“It is better to remain silent at the risk of being thought a fool, than to talk and remove all doubt of it.”

 Baseball

-Setting Schilling’s extracurricular activities aside, he was an outstanding pitcher.
+Setting Schilling’s extracurricular activities aside (something Cooperstown should probably do), he was an outstanding pitcher.
 I see him as a bit underrated relative to his statistical record given that his career played out in the shadows of Randy Johnson, Pedro Martinez, and Greg Maddux, a collection of players that each rank favorably in the sport’s all-time top 10 at their position.
-Schilling isn’t in that class, but he compares very well with second-tier peers like Mike Mussina, John Smoltz, and Kevin Brown.
+Schilling isn’t in that class, but he is very close and compares well with second-tier peers like Mike Mussina, John Smoltz, and Kevin Brown.
 An excellent ratio of strikeouts to walks alongside massive amounts of innings pitched underpin this assessment.
 He’s a solid top-25 all-time pitcher for me.
 I’m not proud of that, but the stats keep pointing in this direction.

 Schilling Missed Getting an Iconic Card